Why is this important?

 #3 Include social partners in the decision-making process

-Inform, consult and include employee representatives, social partners and trade unions from the beginning and at all stages of the decision-making process.
+Inform, consult and involve employee representatives, social partners and trade unions from the outset and at all stages of the decision-making process.

 -

-#4 Estimate the value of the airfare benefit
+#4 Estimate the value of the flight ticket benefit

-Estimate the financial and moral values of the airfare benefit.
+Estimate the financial and moral values of the flight ticket benefit.
 Employees and staff representatives should not feel like they are losing out.

 -